trailblazer/trailblazer/README.md

 Operations in Trailblazer aim to implement atomic steps in your application domain like _“Validate and update a comment!”_, _"Run and render a search!"_ or _“Process uploaded images!”_.

 Operations typically have different granularity levels and will be nested.
+This could mean that all of the above steps could be run inside a wrapping operation.